gandra/challenge-springboot-graylog/Readme.md

 ## Challenge 3:
-Deploy mongodb in kubernetes cluster using MongoDB Community Kubernetes Operator and separate read and write over mongo nodes
+Deploy mongodb in kubernetes cluster using MongoDB Community Kubernetes Operator and separate read and write over mongo nodes Add logging about reading and writing operations to mongodb.

 ### Success Criteria:
 - All deployed on kubernetes(`microk8s`): demoapp, mongodb, graylog, elasticsearch
 - mongodb deployed in cluster with 3 nodes using MongoDB Community Kubernetes Operator
 - Write to mongo over master node
 - Read from replica nodes
+- Both read and write operations to mongodb are logged (via logger) and visible in app console/output
 - Readme with info how to setup and deploy

 ### Delivery: